muratcorlu/connect-api-mocker/README.md

 connect-api-mocker
 ==================
-`connect-api-mocker` is a [connect.js](https://github.com/senchalabs/connect) middleware that fakes REST API server with filesystem.It will be helpful when you try to test your application without the actual REST API server.
+`connect-api-mocker` is a [connect.js](https://github.com/senchalabs/connect) middleware that fakes REST API server with filesystem.
+It will be helpful when you try to test your application without the actual REST API server.

 ## Usage

 You can use it with [Grunt](http://gruntjs.com).
-After you install [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) add api-mocker middleware to your grunt config.The `mocks/api` folder will be served as REST API at `/api`.
+After you install [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) add api-mocker middleware to your grunt config.
+The `mocks/api` folder will be served as REST API at `/api`.

 ```js